 Expand your embroidery world and have fun doing it with our new & improved Fun Effects Embroidery Course by learning 14 popular techniques, including using metallic thread, to skyrocket your creative potential.

 Why Does Metallic & Polyester Embroidery Thread Break More?

 Now the real issue takes place when the thread hits the eye of the needle.
-On average, if you were to put a single dot on a piece of thread & run it on your embroidery machine, that dot would pass through the eye of a needle an average of 16 times before being sewn into a project!
+On average, if you were to put a single dot on a piece of thread and run it on your embroidery machine, that dot would pass through the eye of a needle an average of 16 times before being sewn into a project!

-To illustrate this point, think about how toilet paper naturally comes off the roll when laid vertically (how it normally is).
+To illustrate this point, think about how toilet paper naturally comes off the roll when laid vertically (how it usually is).
 The paper comes off as it was put on without issue (now whether the toilet paper should be placed over or under is another debate altogether).

 One last tip: SLOW YOUR EMBROIDERY MACHINE’S SPEED DOWN.
 The faster your machine is running, the more tension you’re putting the thread under.
 I’d recommend between 300 – 400 stitches per minute for optimal results.

 Metallic threads are used for their visual appeal as they enhance the look of your design.
 Although metallic threads are known to be a bit more problematic, metallic threads can be used on any embroidery design.
 However, metallic thread can be problematic with stitch-intensive designs as well as designs with short stitch lengths.